HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-softgroups-configuration.md

     </sdo:datagraph>
     ```

-1. Edit the file `wimconfig.xml` in the directory `[PortalServer\_root]/config/cells/dockerCell/wim/config` and ensure that the below value exists, if not update it.
+1. Edit the file `wimconfig.xml` in the directory `[PortalServer\_root]/config/cells/dockerCell/wim/config` and ensure that the following value exists, if not update it:

     ```sh
     <config:CustomProperties name="dataSource" value="jdbc/sgdb"/>